top of page

 2. The student has a documented history of repeated serious disciplinary infractions;

 4. The number of resident students exceeds the capacity limits set in this procedure.
-If a student’s
+If a student’s enrollment is revoked for this reason, the District may offer information about other District schools that may be able to accept open enrollment students.

-and the Board must issue their decision in writing.
-The decision of the Board may be appealed to the State Board
+The Board of the receiving school must render a decision to the parent/guardian at their next regular meeting, and the Board must issue their decision in writing.
+The decision of the Board may be appealed to the State Board of Education.

-If a student who is a resident of another district applies to this District and is accepted under the terms of this
+If a student who is a resident of another district applies to this District and is accepted under the terms of this policy and fails to attend they shall be ineligible to apply again for open; enrollment in this District.

 Students with Disabilities